 Configuration

 The defaults are meant to be left alone, so plenty of apps never open this section.
-When you do need it, both settings live on the sameinit() call from step 3.
+When you do need it,serviceName lives on the init() call from step 3, and what’s captured is set on the provider.

 Name your app